Judge in 9/11 case at Guantanamo retires from military

 The judge did not say why he chose to leave in a memo to the military commissions in which he officially appointed his successor, Marine Corps Col. Keith Parrella, a former prosecutor.
 Pohl noted the decision was “not impacted by any outside influence.”

-Walter Ruiz, a lawyer for defendant Mustafa al-Hawsawi who had several courtroom clashes with Pohl and was a sharp critic of what a military commission system because he felt it favored the government, said it was noteworthy that the judge decided to end his service so soon after a significant ruling and made the reference to outside influence.
+Walter Ruiz, a lawyer for defendant Mustafa al-Hawsawi who had several courtroom clashes with Pohl and was a sharp critic of what he felt was an unfair military commission system, said it was noteworthy that the judge decided to end his service so soon after a significant ruling and made the reference to outside influence.

 “Maybe he was just tired,” Ruiz said.
 “Another possibility is that maybe he sees this system for the sham that it is and doesn’t want to be part of it anymore.”